lawrencedarcy/tabbed-component/README.md

 Accessibility: I used semantic HTML where possible to accomodate screen readers.
 In my CSS I retained a high-contrast text/background colour ratio (ie, I did nothing to change the default!), and added a mouseover highlight to the links.
 I also matched 'hover' styles with 'focus' styles to make them available on keyboard focus as well as mouseover.

-Browser support: By using vanilla JS and simple CSS styles there shouldn't be any issues here.
+Browser support: I am using vanilla JS and simple CSS styles so there shouldn't be any issues here.
 The only concerns are with CSS Flexbox and ES6; caniuse.com thinks IE11 may be a little buggy with these (but in this simple component, probably fine!).